 Dennis Chandler’s Dedication

 As the composer of this musical and the other mentioned below (more about that later)… Dennis dedicates all to the wonderfully generous teachers he has had.
 Here is his BACK STORY….

-This musician has had a crazy quilt of life experiences.
-But, that’s why he feels blessed to be able to make ALL the music he loves and in the VARIOUS styles that he loves.
+Musician Chandler has had a crazy quilt of life experiences.
+But, it is why he feels blessed to be able to make ALL the music he loves and in the VARIOUS styles that he loves.
 That’s due, in no small part, to the following folks he met along his way in the world.